Makrien/odin-recipes/README.md

 # odin-recipes

-This project will consist of a website containing numerous recipes.
+This project consists of a website containing seven meat related recipes.

+The latest version has some revision and modifications based on topics way ahead in the Odin Project curriculum.